-Level II Inputs other than quoted prices included within Level I that are observable for the asset or liability, either directly or indirectly.

-Level III Inputs that are generally unobservable.
+- Level I Observable inputs that reflect unadjusted quoted prices for identical assets or liabilities traded in active markets. - Level II Inputs other than quoted prices included within Level I that are observable for the asset or liability, either directly or indirectly. - Level III Inputs that are generally unobservable.
 These inputs may be used with internally developed methodologies that result in management's best estimate.

-The amounts recorded for financial instruments in the Company's consolidated financial statements, which included cash, accounts receivable, accounts payable, accrued liabilities and Revolving Loan Facility approximated their fair values as of July 31, 2019 and 2018, due to the short-term nature of those instruments and are classified within Level II of the fair value hierarchy.
+The amounts recorded for financial instruments in the Company's consolidated financial statements, which included cash, restricted cash, accounts receivable, accounts payable, accrued liabilities, and Revolving Loan Facility approximated their fair values as of July 31, 2020 and 2019, due to the short-term nature of those instruments and are classified within Level II of the fair value hierarchy.
 Cash equivalents are classified within Level II of the fair value hierarchy because they are valued using quoted market prices of the underlying investments.
-See Note 7 - Long-Term Debt and Note 8 - Fair Value Measures.
+See Note 8 - Long-Term Debt and Note 9 - Fair Value Measures.